K-arch27/K-Arch/README.md

 - Live Environement Booting Xfce

 - Installer can partition a device for you (50Gb Min.)
-Or you can choose already made partitions for the install
+Or you can choose to manually make your partitions for the install ( Swap and Home are optionnal )

 - Gparted Included for ease of partitionning